Data Analytics

 November 2, 2023

-The economy is currently in a state of flux, and there are both positive and negative signals regarding its future.
+The economy is currently in a state of flux based on analytics, and there are both positive and negative signals regarding its future.
 As a result of factors, such as the low unemployment rate, growing wages, and rising prices, businesses find themselves in a spectrum of states.

 Recent pullbacks appear to be driven primarily by macro factors.
 I have a positive outlook on IT budgets in 2024 because I anticipate a loosening of IT expenditures, which have been limited by fears of a recession, since 2022.
 This will allow pent-up demand, which was cultivated in 2023, to be released.
 Because data is the key to success for these new endeavors, the demand for data cleansing and governance technologies has increased to address broad data quality issues in preparation for AI-based endeavors.